 message = "Hello, World!"

-Forgetting to add a colon (:) at the end of compound statements like if, for, while, and def can lead to syntax errors.
+A syntax issue can happen if a colon (:) is missing at the end of a compound conditional statement, like if, for, while, or def.

 Example: